-And SEO is how you tell Google to give your awesome something some special attention.
+And SEO is how you organically tell Google to give your awesome something some special attention.

 SEO takes care of all of the analytical stuff that snags attention and directs customers to your page.
 SEO is the stuff you add to your page that delivers on what your SERP snippet said it would.

 Your keywords (SEO) and snippet (SEO) get prospects to your site.
-But your content (your squeaky clean design, keyword-infused copy, action buttons, and valuable downloadables) makes the sale.
+Then your content optimization makes the conversion.

-Muck up optimization and no one finds you organically.
+Muck up SEO and no one finds you organically.

-If customers don’t know you exist, it’s all for nothing.
-Help them find you with strong on-page SEO efforts.
+And if customers don’t know you exist, it’s all for nothing.
+Help them find you with strong search engine optimization.

 And conversions are where the money’s at.